SCPR/api-docs/KPCC/v3/endpoints/settings.md

 </table>

 #### Additional Settings (iOS) ####
-When passed the `ios` context, additional settings iOS-specific will be provided.
+When supplied with the `ios` context, additional iOS-specific Settings may also be returned.

 Currently, only an optional `donate` object is returned.